 Prior art and references

-Android solves this problem by releasing a CTS with their product.
-Developers of new Android devices must ensure that their devices pass the CTS.
+Android solves this problem by releasing a CTF with their product.
+Developers of new Android devices must ensure that their devices pass the CTF.